Set up a screen saver

 Your Android phone or tablet screen saver can show photos, colorful backgrounds, a clock, and more when your device is charging or docked.

 Note: Android isn't the same on all devices.
 These instructions are for devices running Android 7.0 and up.
-Check which version of Android you have.
+Learn how to check your Android version.

 - Open your device's Settings app .

 - At the top, tap the On/Off switch.

 Step 1: Choose what your screen saver shows

 In your device's Settings app Display Screen saver, tap an option: